curiousest/curiousest.github.io/_drafts/tabum/no-worthy-human.md

 I don't know how it happened.
 Maybe it always has been.
 I've always been good at everything.
 I had a good life handed to me.
 I'm attractive, smart, and I have a massive ego.
 Not a blind ego - I'm aware of weaknesses.
 I'm empathetic to others, but I know few are empathetic to me.
 This is crying for sympathy of life being too easy.

 It's easy to hate, and I want to make you despise me.
 It suits my interests.
-See, this book isn't about Tabum.
+See, this book isn't about Tee.
 It's about me.
 It's my autobiography.

 I once went to live in China.
 I hated the four months I spent in Beijing as an intern.
 But I loved being different.
 Intoxicating.
 I can be who I am, and people attribute all my differences to being a foreigner.
 I went back and lived across East Asia for that reason.

 I felt the tug of it again here.
 I embraced the feeling.

-I can believe in Tabum, and I can simultaneously not believe.
+I can believe in Tee, and I can simultaneously not believe.
 I can double-think.
 It's easy to achieve if something else matters more.
 Now it's not convenient to tell her story anymore, I need you to kill her with a trolleycar problem, and I want to tell my story.

 Climax over.
 You can chill now, rest your mind.
 With this last story, I want to illustrate the beauty that systematic transparency will bring.

-Tabum is compatible with other religions.
+Tee is compatible with other religions.
 You can believe in God and want humankind to continue existing on Earth, Heavens, and other planes of existence.
 You can believe in no god and want humankind to continue existing in this universe.
 Violence and persecution (especially religious violence and persecution) generally don't help humankind to continue existing.
 Violence and persecution do help powerful things get more powerful.

 Every religion needs a purpose, a thought basilisk, and a prophet.
 In this information age religion, it shouldn't matter who is the prophet.
 You shouldn't trust them.
 You shouldn't trust what they tell you.
 You should trust yourself and trustless systems.